Tonight We Rule the World

 It was also really weird for me as a reader because as I read some of the conversations between Owen and his abuser and Owen’s thoughts as he scrambled to stay ahead of the gaslighting and manipulation, I realized I’d been in those same conversations before, in Owen’s shoes.
 So that was both validating but also kind of ripping open a past wound I wasn’t prepared for?
 I think it was good, but I just didn’t expect to experience that.

 I guess all of that together makes this book one of those to approach with attention to triggers.
 The story raised some really good points about toxic and abusive relationships and consent.
-It also explores some gender stereotypes in a way that’s bound to expose some prejudices or expectations we may not realize we have.
+It also explores some gender stereotypes in a way that may expose some prejudices or expectations we may not realize we have.
 I know it did that for me.

 Recommended for Ages 16 up.